-Patrol is home to the “first responders” for police service calls.
-Deputies are committed to serving the community through the effective response to citizen calls for assistance; providing crime prevention programs and leading efforts in enforcing the laws and protecting citizens in Clay County.
+Our deputies are committed to serving the community through the effective response to citizen calls for service.
+They provide crime prevention programs and lead efforts to enforce the laws while proudly protecting and serving the citizens in Clay County.

-The Patrol Division is led by Chief Richard Elkins and is generally considered the backbone of the sheriff’s office because it is made up the largest group of deputies.
-The division consists of Patrol, Community Affairs and Operation Safe Streets.
+The Patrol Division is led by Chief Baylor Alexander and is generally considered the backbone of the sheriff’s office.
+Assistant Chief of Patrol North Domenic Paniccia and Assistant Chief of Patrol South Jeremy Clark round off the leadership of the largest group of deputies in the agency.
 This team’s effectiveness is measured every day by the variety of calls deputies must be prepared to answer and the effectiveness with which they handle each call.
-Our deputies respond to reports of crime, conduct traffic control and enforcement, perform many community policing functions and coordinate efforts with the investigators who are called upon to follow up on many cases that originate from patrol’s calls for service.
+Our deputies respond to reports of crime, conduct traffic control and enforcement, perform community policing functions and coordinate efforts with the investigators who are called upon to follow up on many cases that originate from patrol’s calls for service.

 The Community Affairs Division consists of the Community Affairs Section and the Patrol Support Section.
 Our Traffic Unit, Marine Unit, K9 Unit, Community Affairs deputies, Public Service Aides, VIP coordinator, and our PAL deputies fall under the leadership of Chief Scott Moreland.